QuantEcon/lecture-source-jl/source/rst/dynamic_programming_squared/lqramsey.rst

 The Ramsey Problem
 =====================

-We begin by outlining the key assumptions regarding technology, households and the government sector
+We begin by outlining the key assumptions regarding technology, households and the government sector.

 Technology
 ----------

-Labor can be converted one-for-one into a single, non-storable consumption good
+Labor can be converted one-for-one into a single, non-storable consumption good.

-In the usual spirit of the LQ model, the amount of labor supplied in each period is unrestricted
+In the usual spirit of the LQ model, the amount of labor supplied in each period is unrestricted.

-This is unrealistic, but helpful when it comes to solving the model
+This is unrealistic, but helpful when it comes to solving the model.

-Realistic labor supply can be induced by suitable parameter values
+Realistic labor supply can be induced by suitable parameter values.

 Households
 ----------